Argandov/termbot/README.md

 ```bash
 termbot -p "Validate /file:my-file.json as a valid JSON format"
 ```

-Please note that there is also an optional `--verbose` flag that can provide more detailed information about the runtime process.
+### Verbosity (Work in progress)

+Verbosity will add to termbot's output stats such as Filename (If it was used for analyzing one), Cost and Tokens of the individual operation (Per prompt/answer).

+### Slim Mode (Work in progress)

+Slim mode will not print the "Termbot 3000" banner, or give any color to the stdout, pure, clean plaintext output.

-### Analyzing local files by termbot
+# Analyzing local files by termbot

-Input files are given to termbot in the following format.
-Currently it analyzes any file format, and it has a special feature for handling also JSON files:
+The main and most useful feature of Termbot is it can take Input files and analyzing them by giving it a prompt.
+The following files can be handled by termbot:
+* JSON files
+* Any other plain text file (txt files, programs, scripts, .conf files, etc.)

 `termbot -p "What does this /file:aws-iam-policy.json and what does it do?`

 Input files can be given in prompt or interactive modes.
 If the file to analyze is not in the current working directory, give it the full path:

 `termbot -p "Analyze /file:app.py Flask app and propose a more efficient way to handle user POST data"`

-### Verbosity (Work in progress)

-Verbosity will add to termbot's output stats such as Filename (If it was used for analyzing one), Cost and Tokens of the individual operation (Per prompt/answer).

-### Silent Mode (Work in progress)

-Silent Mode is a Work in Progress, and will omit the Termbot ASCII banner.

 # Use cases and Examples